seanpmaxwell/Typescript-Best-Practices/README.md

 }
 ```

-- Don't put spaces within functions (except for maybe between JSX elements in React functions).
+- Don't put spaces within functions generally, but there can be exception like between HTML elements in React functions.
 Use `//` comments to separate chunks of logic within functions.
 Use one space with a `/** */` comment to separate functions.

 ```typescript
 /**